railwayapp/docs/src/docs/reference/teams.md

 ## Inviting Members

-Under the General tab of the settings page, you can invite members to access the project.
+Under the People tab of the settings page, you can invite members to access the project.

-There are three scopes for Team members:
+There are three roles for Team members:

 - Admin: Full administration of the Team and all Team projects
 - Member: Access to all Team projects
 - Deployer: View projects and deploy through commits to repos via github integration.

 *Note*: Changes that trigger a deployment will skip the approval requirement when the author has a Deployer role (or higher) and their Github account is connected.

+## Trusted Domains

+You can automate the onboarding of new team members with trusted domains.
+Railway users that sign up with one of the trusted domains associated with your team will automatically be granted access to the team with the specified role (see above).

+For example, new users with `example.com` email addresses will automatically be added to your teams that have the `example.com` trusted domain.

+We verify that you have administrative access to the domain by looking for services in your team that use this domain or a subdomain.
+Make sure to [setup a custom domain](/guides/public-networking#custom-domains) on your service before adding it as a trusted domain.

 ## Transferring Projects